Core, shell, and the three surfaces

 The shell

 The shell is a configuration layer on top of the Core Engine.
-It is not a code fork or a separate product.
-One codebase runs all shells simultaneously.
+It is not a code fork or a separate product, and one codebase runs every shell at once.
+In the admin app the shell is labeled your vertical or industry.

 A shell sets:

-- navigation defaults and which capabilities are visible by default
+- which navigation entries appear and which are hidden

 |---|---|